 The model type (see Model Definition page 23) determines the necessary initial conditions.
-When "Pure current" is selected for the model type and Nonequilibrium is selected for the transport description the initial concentration of the suspended sediment has to be specified.
+When "Pure current" is selected for the model type and Nonequilibrium is selected for the transport description or when you have selected "3D flow field" for the model type, the initial concentration of the suspended sediment has to be specified.
 When "Pure current" or "Wave and current" is selected for the model type and varying layer thickness is included you must specify the initial bed thickness of the erodible bed.
 When "Pure current - Multi fraction/Multi layer" is selected for the model type the layer thickness for each layer and the composition of the layer has to be specified.
 The initial conditions can be the result from a previous simulation in which case the initial conditions effectively act as a hot start of the concentration field for each component.